iKilledAppl3/open-source-tweaks/README.md

 Idraulico is a tweak I created to get rid of annoying ads on the Super Jungle World Game.

+BlurSpring a tweak that I planned on making but the code doesn't work so i open sourced it for fun :P I am too lazy to fix the code so here....

 #License

 Copyright 2015-2016 iKilledAppl3 & ToxicAppl3 Inc.